isa-group/project-template-nodejs/README.md

 > You **MUST** use this task.

-This task generates coverage report of istanbul instrumented code.
+This task generates coverage report of Istanbul instrumented code.

 ```js
 mocha_istanbul: {